kyleetqi/focbldc/README.md

 ### What is Field Oriented Control?

-Field oriented control (FOC), also known as vector control, is a method of controlling 3-phase motors such as BLDCs by decoupling and independently controlling the torque and flux.
+Field-oriented control (FOC), also known as vector control, is a method of controlling 3-phase motors such as BLDCs by decoupling and independently controlling the torque and flux.
 As the term vector control suggests, this is done by transforming the three-phase currents into two orthogonal vectors.
 This is accomplished by the Clarke and Park transformations, producing the vectors I<sub>d</sub>, which control the flux, and I<sub>q</sub>, which controls the torque.

 If this project aims to achieve precise position control, it may not be immediately evident why FOC is necessary.
-You could use a motor encoder then send currents into the three phases accordingly using other commutation methods.
+You could use a motor encoder and then send currents into the three phases accordingly using other commutation methods.
 Indeed, FOC *is not* strictly required for position control of a motor but offers many benefits, especially for applications in gimbals.

-The simplest method of commutation is trapezoidal.

-In contrast, FOC eliminates these issues:

-* __Power Efficiency:__
-* __Smooth Operation:__ FOC
-* __Torque Control:__ FOC provides precise torque control, critical for dynamic loads such as those experienced in a camera gimbal.
+FOC provides better power efficiency, torque characteristics, and smoother commutation.

 ### Block Diagram

-![Block diagram of motor controller](Images/block-diagram.svg)
+![Block diagram of motor controller](Images/block-diagram.svg) *Field-oriented controller block diagram.
+Original creation.*

 ## Component Selection